-Aggregate statistics for all LA funding deals by stage of funding (Early, Series A, Series B, & Late) including mention of notable rounds for May 2021.
+Aggregate statistics for all LA funding deals by stage of funding (Early, Series A, Series B, & Late) including mention of notable rounds for September 2021.

-Everything you need to need to know about the largest Los Angeles startup funding rounds of April 2021; broken down by industry, stage, investors, and more…
+Everything you need to need to know about the largest Los Angeles startup funding rounds of September 2021; broken down by industry, stage, investors, and more…